arsindelve/ZorkAI/README.md

 session in AWS Dynamo DB so that it can remember you on your next visit.
 The engine is hosted in a Lambda in AWS, and is pure ASP.Net Core, written in C# 12, running on Linux.

-**None of the source code or executable of the original Zork is being used in any way.**
+**None of the source code or executable of the original Zork or Planetfall is being used in any way.**

 ### Contributing